iobis/manual/darwin_core.md

 DwC terms correspond to the column names of your dataset and can be grouped according to class type for convenience, e.g., Taxa, Occurrence, Record, Location, etc. It is important to use DwC field names because only columns using Darwin Core terms as headers will be recognized.

-A list of all possible Darwin Core terms can be found on [TDWG](https://dwc.tdwg.org/terms/).
+A list with definitions of all possible Darwin Core terms can be found on [TDWG](https://dwc.tdwg.org/terms/).
 However, OBIS does not parse all terms (note this doesn't mean you cannot include them, they just will not be parsed when you publish to OBIS).
 Below is an overview of the most relevant Darwin Core terms to consider when contributing to OBIS, with guidelines regarding their use.
 We have also compiled a convenient [checklist](checklist.html) of OBIS-accepted terms, their DwC class type, and which OBIS file (Event Core, Occurrence, eMoF, etc.) it is likely to be found in.

 Note that OBIS currently has seven required and one strongly recommended DwC term: `occurrenceID`, `eventDate`, `decimalLongitude`, `decimalLatitude`, `scientificName`, `occurrenceStatus`, `basisOfRecord`, `scientificNameID` (strongly recommended).